About

 Inquiries, comments, and discussions of any kind as well as leads for new opportunities are generally welcome at hackitude42®gmail.com.
 For personal/judicial contact information, please refer to hackitu.de’s corresponding whois database.

-Projects on hackitude
+Projects on hackitu.de

-Hackitude is basically a collection of fun coding projects that I wrote over the years and open-sourced for everyone’s reference.
+Hackitude is basically a collection of fun coding projects I’ve created over the years and open-sourced for everyone’s reference.
 Unfortunately, I must not publicly address any of those topics directly connected to my current employment by publishing code, patches, scripts, or articles in a utilizable manner due to legal restrictions.
 This is why most code available here is not always up-to-date.
 However, despite sticking to the lesser elaborated programming here, I hope you’ll find some usable information nevertheless.
 Please note that most code is in an exploratory style and should thus not be considered ready for production environments.
 Also, it does not live up to my nowaday’s standards on documentation and testing.

 hackitu.de & Privacy